cdeboever3/deboever-sf3b1-2015/README.md

 Output from IPython notebooks.
-Contains intermediate files (i.e. files that are created using the primary data and other external data) as well as images, table, etc. For figures that require some Illustrator manipulation (currently Figures 2 and 3), I try to copy the final figure into the output folder as well.
+Contains intermediate files (i.e. files that are created using the primary data and other external data) as well as images, tables, etc. For figures that require some Illustrator manipulation (currently Figures 2 and 3), I try to copy the final figure into the output folder as well.